-He specialises in acting for third parties in respect of witness summons, SFO s.2 notices and international cooperation (MLA).
+He specialises in acting for third parties in respect of internal investigations, witness summons, SFO s.2 notices and international cooperation (MLA).
 For some years he acted as outside criminal counsel for Microsoft, advising on disclosure duties in large scale fraud and counterfeiting cases and coordinating with prosecuting authorities across the UK.

 He is experienced in licensing cases involving liquor, public entertainment, betting and gaming and casino cases both at first instance and on appeal.

 Chambers 100 UK Bar 2014

 “He is a very smooth, graceful advocate with a naughty sense of humour which wins over clients and the courts”.
 Chambers UK 2015: Crime

 He is an absolute to-to person who instinctively knows even in the midst of a huge case, where the issues lie”.
 Chambers UK 2015: Financial Crime